TheQooseGoose/TheQooseGoose/README.md

 <br>

 - This collection of screenshots does not include related logic for aiming/camera-zoom, the animation graph, or where player booleans that prevent weapon firing, such as "isInTransition?", are defined.
+- Note: Some areas reflect ongoing iteration.
+Minor refactors (such as further function consolidation) have been identified but deferred in favor of validating system behavior and design direction.

 - Player input is validated locally and forwarded to authoritative server events, with transition-state checks preventing invalid fire requests.
 (Ex: Prevent player from firing while moving TO or FROM prone).
 - <img width="602" height="332" alt="IA_Shoot" src="https://github.com/user-attachments/assets/fa487fb9-36de-4562-a2e2-a5d687672e2e" />